 * Pīkake.
 Peacock.
-An Asian jasmine shrub or vine in the evergreen olive family that produces fragrant white flowers [Scientific name, jasminum sambac].
+An Asian jasmine shrub or vine in the evergreen olive family that produces fragrant white flowers [Jasminum sambac].

 Plumeria.
 Flowering and fragrant tropical tree including the frangipani, a genus of flowering tree in the dogbane family.
-[Scientific
+[Plumeria]

 * Pūne`e.
 Sofa, couch, pew.

 * Pūpū.Marine and land shell.
 Today it means an appetizer.

 * Pu`u o Kaimukī.
 Hill of Kaimukī.
 Located in east Honolulu.

 Sans.
 Without.
 [Middle English and French]